OpenAtom-Linyaps/linyaps/docs/pages/en/guide/debug/ll-pica-faq.md

 3. Why is there no sound from software that requires audio?

    Prompt "libpulsecommon-12.2.so not found" can be addressed by adding a line in the `build` section of the linglong.yaml file: `mv $PREFIX/lib/$TRIPLET/pulseaudio/* $PREFIX/lib/$TRIPLET`.
+4. Why is the `command` field empty in the generated `linglong.yaml` file?

+   ll-pica retrieves the 'Exec' field from the desktop file within the deb package.
+If the command is empty, please verify if the desktop file path within the deb package exists in the following locations.

+   - /opt/apps/$appid/entries/applications
+   - /usr/share/applications